delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 >
 >My name is Brandon Skerritt and I am applying for the position of Book seller at Waterstones, please find enclosed my CV.

 In most cases they already know what your name is and what you're applying for, so if you can don't include this part.
-You can just include:

-> Please find my CV attached
+If you were refereed to the job, mention that contact.
+Express excitement that you've applied.
+Use keywords.

+>I'm writing to express my interest in the Editorial Assistant position listed on Monster.com.
+Given my five years of editorial experience and excellent capabilities, I would appreciate your consideration for this position.

+or

+>I have the pleasure of being acquainted with one of the Counselors on your staff, Eleanor Seville.
+She let me know about the open position and recommended that I contact you.

 The second paragraph is where you talk about your skills and experience.
 Unlike a CV you do not use blunt bullet pointed language here but instead talk about your experience.
 You can also explain any gaps that might appear in a CV here.